Inference for stochastic kinetic models from multiple data sources for joint estimation of infection dynamics from aggregate reports and virological data: Discussion

 In future work we plan to address several questions.
-First, we believe that accounting for vaccination effects and seasonal forcing will yield additional insight into the interaction of these two pathogens.
-However, estimation of these additional model components will likely require the use of additional sources of data, such as vaccination reports and local climate variables collected in the state.
-Secondly, our analysis agrees with the fact that multiple strains of both influenza and RSV circulate during each year.
-Indeed, the emergence of very virulent strains, such as in April of 2009, is not suitably captured by our model in which parameters are essentially shared between strains of a single pathogen within each year.
+First, we believe that accounting for vaccination effects and seasonal forcing will yield additional insight into the interaction of these pathogens.
+Specifically, one important seasonal factor identified was the possible effect of holidays and school schedules on the system dynamics.
+This factor is difficult to incorporate directly into a SKM which assumes a well-mixed population.
+We hypothesize that this additional stochasticity may be introduced through a discrepancy process within the system equations, defining the LNA.
+Second, it may be realistic in some years to model multiple strains of influenza and RSV.
+Indeed, the emergence of additional strains, such as in April of 2009, is not suitably captured by our model in which parameters are essentially shared between strains of a single pathogen within each year.
 Therefore, modeling such strains as separate pathogens may yield better understanding of the circulation of ARI in the state.

-These results can be of great use in epidemiological analyses that are carried out to estimate the burden of influenza on morbidity and mortality at local, national, or regional levels.
-Most current estimates of influenza-associated morbidity and mortality do not take into account the contribution of RSV to excess mortality, due mainly to the scarcity of virological surveillance information for all relevant viruses to incorporate in these analysis.
-Our findings provide evidence that maintaining a sentinel program, by administering virological tests at a clinical referral center, allows for reliable tracking of virus circulation time at the population level at a relatively low cost.
-Our analysis shows that even a relatively small number of such virological tests, when administered to all the patients in a particular group can help to provide information about patterns of pathogen circulation.
+In order to fit these models, it will be critical to obtain new sources of data, such as vaccination reports, local climate variables, or virological tests for new strains, to identify additional model components.